Hacker News

 Email threads are incredibly hard to follow though.
 The UX is rough and it shows.

-7 hours ago by packetlost
+8 months ago by packetlost

 I hard disagree.
 Don't have a conversation?
 Ask someone who does to forward it.
 Email lets the user control how to organize conversations.
 Want to stuff a conversation in a folder?
 Sure.
 Use tags religiously?
 Go for it.
 Have one big pile and rely on full-text search and metadata queries?
 You bet.
 Only the last of these is possible with the vast majority of IM platforms because the medium just doesn't allow for any other paradigm.